DataKit API¶

 Warning

-Although this JSON structure is simple, it has several drawbacks:
+Although this JSON structure is simple, it has several disadvantages:

-- It cannot distinguish between int/uint/float numeric types.
-For example, for all numbers, JSON defaults to handling them as floats, and for the number 42, JSON cannot distinguish whether it is signed or unsigned.
+- It cannot distinguish between int/uint/float numerical types.
+For example, for all numerical values, JSON defaults to treating them as floats.
+For the value 42, JSON cannot distinguish whether it is signed or unsigned.

-- It does not support representing binary data (
+- It does not support representing binary (

 []byte

-as a base64 string, JSON itself has no binary type representation. - It cannot represent other information for specific fields, such as units, metric types (gauge/count/...), etc.
+as a base64 - encoded string, JSON itself has no binary type representation. - It cannot represent other information of specific fields, such as units, metric types (gauge/count/...), etc.

-Due to the inherent shortcomings of simple JSON, it is recommended to use another JSON format, which has the following structure:
+Due to the shortcomings of simple JSON, it is recommended to use another JSON form with the following structure:

 [